soverenio/docs/docs/index.md

 ## How Soveren works

-**Soveren seamlessly maps assets and data in Kubernetes**
+**Soveren seamlessly maps assets and data**

 * [Native Kubernetes deployment (via Helm)](getting-started/quick-start/) that takes 15 mins or less

 * Automatically discovers all services deployed in Kubernetes

+* Automatically monitors data sources like S3 buckets, databases and Kafka clusters

-* Has zero impact on application performance (by mirroring the traffic)
+* Has zero impact on application performance, by mirroring the traffic and intelligently sampling from data sources and service calls

 * No sensitive data is transmitted outside of your environment